-Enjoy the sauce loved by millions with this slow cooker honey garlic chicken.
-With juicy fall-off-the-bone chicken plus veggies and potatoes thrown in, this 15 minute preparation recipe is an easy and complete one pot meal.
+Enjoy the sweet and savory sauce loved by millions with this slow cooker honey garlic chicken.
+With juicy fall-off-the-bone chicken plus veggies and potatoes thrown in, this 15-minute preparation recipe is an easy and complete one-pot meal.

-Use bone in, skin on flavorful chicken thighs for that delicious dark meat, or try it with chicken breasts if you prefer white meat.
-You can go with bone in and skin on or boneless and skinless chicken thighs or breasts, either way works.
+Use bone-in, skin-on flavorful chicken thighs for that delicious dark meat, or try it with chicken breasts if you prefer white meat.
+You can go with bone-in and skin-on or boneless and skinless chicken thighs or breasts, either way works.
 Feel free to leave out some veggies you don’t like or swap the green beans with asparagus.
 Or leave out the veggies completely if you only want the chicken.
-There’s many ways to enjoy this.
+There are many ways to enjoy this.
 So let’s get started.

-Meat: You can switch up the chicken thighs with bone in, skin on chicken breasts or go with boneless, skinless chicken thighs/breasts.
-The skin from the chicken will render some fat into the slow cooker and dilute the sauce, so expect having to cook it down a little if you go with the skin on route.
+Meat – You can switch up the chicken thighs with bone-in, skin-on chicken breasts or go with boneless, skinless chicken thighs/breasts.
+The skin from the chicken will render some fat into the slow cooker and dilute the sauce, so expect to have to cook it down a little if you go with the skin-on route.
 If you’re using frozen chicken, defrost it completely and drain all excess liquid.
 Make sure to pat the chicken dry with paper towels before cooking so you don’t dilute the sauce.

-Crispy chicken skin: It’s impossible for the chicken skin to crisp up in the slow cooker, so a way to get them crispy is to broil them in the oven or a toaster oven for a couple minutes.
+Crispy chicken skin – It’s impossible for the chicken skin to crisp up in the slow cooker, so a way to get them crispy is to broil them in the oven or a toaster oven for a couple of minutes.
 Baste the chicken skin with some sauce and broil chicken at 450 degrees F for 3-4 minutes or until nice and browned.

 Enjoy and happy cooking!

 MORE SLOW COOKER CHICKEN RECIPES TO TRY

 - Slow Cooker BBQ Pulled Chicken